cfareste/Pipex/README.md

 # Pipex
-A project dedicated to replicate the redirections and pipes in shell, redirectin the `stdin` and `stdout` to input and output files
+A project dedicated to replicate the redirections and pipes in shell, redirecting the `stdin` and `stdout` to input and output files